 Not many pockets

 Whether walking around campus or traveling from class to class, college students have a ton of essentials they need on hand at all times.
-This sleek rolling backpack easily fits a laptop or tablet, textbooks, notebooks, binders, and more.
+This sleek rolling backpack easily fits a laptop or tablet, textbooks, notebooks, binders, and more—making it a gift a college student can really use, along with shower totes and gripper socks.
 Stick a water bottle or umbrella in the side mesh pockets and you're on your way.

 The water-resistant polyester fabric proves durable and sturdy, while an adjustable handle and cushioned straps make this pick perfect for all types of students.
 There's even an external USB charging port to keep all of your college student's devices charged on the go.